-IFS Healing Circle for IFS Therapists & Practitioners*
+IFS Healing Circle for

-A 12-Week Experiential Group Journey of Relational Healing
+A 12-Week Experiential Group Journey

 with Ciro Coelho

-New 12-Week Cycle Begins on April 23, 2026
+New Cohort & 12-Week Cycle Begin on May 26, 2026

 Facilitation & Background